Web Gateway Configuration Guide

 An out-of-the-box testing capability is provided for development environments.

-The private Apache web server is not supported for any other purpose.
+The PWS is not supported for any other purpose.

-The PWS is responsible for supporting the management portals for InterSystems IRIS, InterSystems IRIS, and HealthShare Foundation.
-However, customers are not required to use this web server to manage InterSystems products: customers may run the various management portals through a web server of their own choosing.
+The PWS is responsible for supporting the Management Portal for InterSystems IRIS.
+However, customers are not required to use this web server to manage InterSystems products: customers may run the Management Portal through a web server of their own choosing.

-Finally, the PWS is self contained and configured to listen on a non-standard TCP port (something other than the usual, well known, HTTP server port of 80).
-It will not interfere with any other web server installation operating on the same host.
+Finally, the PWS is self contained and configured to listen on a TCP port other than the usual, well known, HTTP server port of 80.
+It does not interfere with any other web server installation operating on the same host.

 The (default) full Apache server is usually created with the following sequence of commands: